MislavJaksic/Knowledge-Repository/ProgrammingLanguages/Java/Generics/README.md

 ## Java generics

-A generic is a data type, but written as if it was a parameter.
+Generics are similar to data types.
+They allow you to specify what is stored in a data structure.
 Interfaces, classes and methods can be generic (parameterised).
 There can be more then one generic at the same time.
 Arrays cannot have generic types.

 ### Generic classes

-Generic classes are marked by <T>, where T stands for any non primitive data type.
-When you crate an object from a generic class you have to specifiy a data type that will replace the parameter T. Object data have replaced the generic data type with different data types are not the same.
+Generic classes are marked with a <T>. <T> is a type parameter. <T> has to be replaced at invocation with an actual type argument. <T> can be replaced by any data type that is not a primitive.

-Static attributes and methods annot share the same generic as the class.
+Static attributes and methods cannot share the same generic as the class.

 ### Generic methods